 Every shot looks flawless and it’s amazing how simply black-and-white shots take locations of today and perfectly make them appear as if they’re from the 1920’s and 1930’s.
 I also couldn’t help notice how essential the musical score was here.
-It makes you realize just how essential music must have been earlier on in film making’s history.
+It makes you realize just how critical music must have been earlier on in film making’s history.
 It also didn’t escape my attention as to how quiet everyone had to be as you didn’t have a lot of continually loud noises to cover up the audience.
-You also had no choice but to keep your attention glued to the screen to make sure you knew what was going on and that helped to reduce (but of course not totally eliminate) cell phone use.
+You also had no choice but to keep your attention glued to the screen to make sure you knew what was going on and that should help too reduce distractions like cell phone use.

 The cast is also worth mentioning.
 The stars are mainly unknown to American audiences and that’s both by design and essential to the telling of this story.
 Beyond them the film treats us with stars that seem also carefully selected to evoke an earlier age including Penelope Ann Miller, John Goodman, Ed Lauter, James Cromwell and even Malcolm McDowell.
 Most have smaller parts but each is critical to the story in their own way and so their selections here do wonders.

 The best thing I can say about this experiment is that I’d like to see more silent films and that’s no small praise.
 The catch is that, as noted, it’s one thing to make a silent movie about silent movies (more or less) and another thing to make a great silent film entirely in its own right.